• Skip to primary navigation

 Home » Slippers & Socks

-Free Pattern: These simple crochet slipper socks for adults make a perfect crochet gift idea for men and women alike.
-The chunky yarn gives them plenty of warmth, squish and durability and allows you to make a pair fast!
+These simple crochet slipper socks for adults can be personalized to fit men and women of all sizes.
+The chunky yarn gives them plenty of warmth, squish, and durability and allows you to make a pair in 3-4 hours!

 Crochet Slipper Socks For Men and Women